Fadwahigga/Fadwahigga/README.md

 ## About Me

-I am a Full-Stack Software Developer with experience building **scalable web and mobile applications** across SaaS, healthcare, education, and communication platforms.
-I focus on delivering **clean, maintainable, and performant systems** using modern frameworks and cloud-native architectures.
+I am a Full-Stack Software Developer with experience building **scalable web and mobile applications** across SaaS, healthcare, education, fintech, and communication platforms.

-I have strong hands-on experience with **AWS serverless solutions**, secure API development, CMS optimization, multilingual applications (i18n), and CI/CD pipelines.
+My work focuses on **clean architecture, performance, security, and maintainability**, with strong hands-on experience in **cloud-native systems**, serverless architectures, multilingual applications (i18n), and CI/CD pipelines.
 I enjoy solving complex problems and collaborating with cross-functional teams in Agile environments.

 ---